- Obtaining a Doctorate

 Address: Stendal, Osterburger Str.
 25, House 3, Room 0.19

-Consultation hours via phone for PhD students and for those interested in pursuing a PhD:
+Consultation hours via phone for doctoral students and interested persons:

 Mondays 12:00 - 13:00, Central European Time